kcards/kcards/README.md

 # Overview

-A K-Cards web application for moderating Q&A sessions easily.
+A K-Cards web application to automatically moderate Q&A sessions.

 # Setup